naqeebah014/Digital-Portfolio/README.md

 I went over interview best practices which include how to frame answers making use of the CAR method.
 I also consulted someone who has gone for many interviews before (my mom) on what kind of questions are asked during interviews and how to answer these questions.
 When I did the mock interview I found it a bit cringe to talk about myself.
 I struggled with making the delivery sound natural but applied the CAR method to structure my answers better and to sound more authentic and not rehearsed.

 Doing the Interview Skills task and Mock Interview video has been an eye opening experience that has highlighted both my strengths and areas for growth.
-Although i felt uncormfortable at first, these tasks gave me important insight into interview procress.
+Although I felt uncormfortable at first, these tasks gave me important insight into the interview process.